 You can also cut all the veggies the day before and store them separately from the patties and the dressing.

 If you tried these Thai Chicken Patties Veggie Bowls, don’t forget to rate the recipe below and let me know how it went in the comments – I love hearing from you!
 You can also follow me on Instagram, Pinterest, and Facebook for more deliciousness and behind-the-scenes!

 Thai Chicken Patties and Spiralized Veggies Bowl

-A big bowl of goodness inspired by Thai cuisine made of moist mini chicken patties, fresh + colorful veggies and a delicious peanut dressing.
-Gluten free.
+A big bowl of goodness inspired by Thai cuisine made of moist mini chicken patties, fresh + colorful veggies, and a delicious peanut dressing.
+Naturally gluten-free.